xGerTowelie/todos/README.md

    The application starts by verifying that it is inside a Git repository.
 If it's not, the application will exit with an error.

 2. **README.md Check**:
    The script checks for a `README.md` file in the root of the repository.
-If the file doesn't contain a "## Todo" section, it prompts the user to add one.
+If the file doesn't contain a todo section, it prompts the user to add one.

 3. **Todo Parsing**:
    The application parses the `README.md` file, extracting todos that are formatted as markdown tasks (e.g., `- [ ] Task name` for open tasks, `- [x] Task name` for closed tasks).